martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 ## Namespaces

-Namespaces should be per-project.
+Namespaces should be per-project or context-based.
+A general rule of thumb is to put stuff in namespaces whenever you suspect that there might be a naming conflict.
+Such examples include functions that can easily be found unscoped in other projects: min(), max(), avg() and so on.

 No more than 2 nested namespaces should be used.

 Writing

 	using namespace Whatever;

 is forbidden.

-## Const-correctness

-All functions must be const-correct, where applicable.
-Member variables must be const-correct.
-Local variables should be const-correct, but don't have to be.

 ## Functions